 The repeated cry of James is that faith apart from works can never be sustained.
 We should proclaim this truth because faith makes us doers of the Word, not just hearers.
-Faith keeps us humble, not proud; directs our tongues to bless, not to curse; and causes us to show mercy, not judgment.
+Faith keeps us humble, not proud; directs us to bless, not to curse; and causes us to show mercy, not judgment.
 Faith leads us to true religion that extends itself in favor toward others.
 Faith causes us to preach the good news to every tribe, tongue, and nation.
-Faith impels us to worship our God for all eternity.
-This is the message of James: faith works.
+Faith motivates us to worship our God for all eternity.
+This is the message of James: Faith works.

-HOW TO USE THIS STUDY
+HOW TO USE

 James: Faith/Works provides a guided process for individuals and small groups to walk through the New Testament Book of James.
-This Bible study book includes thirteen weeks of content, each divided into three major sections: "Group Study," "Family Discipleship," and "Personal Study."
+This Bible study book includes thirteen weeks of content, each divided into two major sections: "Group Study" and "Personal Study."
 A leader guide is also provided to prepare those who are leading groups through this journey.